Taeniopoda eques: Defense

 Ants regularly attack hatching and molting nymphs.
 Vertebrates sharing the habitat of T. eques rarely disturb horse lubbers and prefer other lubber grasshopper species instead.
-Only invertebrates and grasshopper mice have been shown to be undeterred by adult T. eques defenses.
+Only invertebrates and grasshopper mice have been shown to be undeterred by adult T. eques toxicity.
+However, most predatory invertebrates are unable to catch and kill adult T. eques because of their relatively large size.

 T. eques possesses a multi-sensory defense system.
 The chemical secretion has a strong coffee-vanilla odor and composed of a complex mixture of synthesized phenolics and plant toxins produced from the grasshopper's diet.
 When consumed, the toxic tissues of T. eques cause vomiting or death in predators.
 The species relies on a comprehensive aposematic display containing chemical deterrents, and visual and auditory elements for defense against vertebrate predators.
 For example, when attacked by mice, the grasshoppers spray the odorous secretion from their metathoracic spiracles while producing a hissing noise.
 The secretion surrounds the insect in a noxious deterrent cloud.
 Adults also turn sideways to predators and display their bright red hindwings while waving their bright antennae and spiny hindlegs in a threatening manner.
 Together these signals warn naïve predators and remind experienced predators of the grasshopper's toxicity.